 - St John's Church youth worker who has worked within the church community and wider community for the past 7 years.
-Has professional training in informal education and community work. - The St John's Church Trustees is a group of 8 individuals and is chaired by the second second - St John's also has access to support from professionals with experience in building structures and professionals with legal experience in Community Asset Transfer applications.
+Has professional training in informal education and community work. - The St John's Church Trustees is a group of 8 individuals and is chaired by who has led the group since May 2020 and was previously the Church Treasurer from 2009.
+Stephen is a Chartered Accountant who has lived in Linlithgow since 2008. - St John's also has access to support from professionals with experience in building structures and professionals with legal experience in Community Asset Transfer applications.